jeffz2/Percept_Data_Analysis_App/README.md

 ## User Manual

+### Dependancies

+- All required packages for the app are in requirements.txt run on Python version 3.13.5

 ### General Workflow

 -  Store patients in the app's database with information listed in the required parameters below